 Do Any Canadian Airlines Not Allow Pets in the Cabin?

 Most Canadian airlines allow small pets to fly with you in the cabin on flights.
-However, there are a few exceptions.
+However, there is one exception.

-The following Canadian airlines don’t allow pets to fly in the cabin:
+The following Canadian airline don’t allow pets to fly in the cabin:

-Note also that pets are not permitted to fly in the cabin to and from some international destinations. such as on flights to the United Kingdom.
+Note also that pets are often not permitted to fly in the cabin to certain international destinations. such as on flights to the United Kingdom.
 Plus some airlines don’t allow pets on certain flights, such as Flair Airlines flights to and from Mexico.

 Do Any Canadian Airlines Have No Weight Limit?